dcangulo/davidangulo.xyz/_posts/2018-03-06-how-to-create-an-admin-page-for-your-wordpress-plugin.md

 ---
 categories: ['Website Development']
 tags: ['WordPress', 'WordPress Plugin', 'PHP']
+title: 'How to create an admin page for your WordPress plugin'
 ---
 In this tutorial, we are going to create an admin page for your WordPress plugin.